 - Net Carbs: 5g per serving

-- The nutrition information for this recipe was calculated without the oil used for marinating.
+- Nutritional Information: The nutrition information for this recipe was calculated without the oil used for marinating.

-- When this is refrigerated, the oil will harden but that’s not a problem.
+- Let it Sit at Room Temperature Before Serving: When this is refrigerated, the oil will harden, but that’s not a problem.
 Just let this sit at room temperature for about 20 to 30 minutes before eating.